Coreidae: Taxonomy and systematics

 The Coreidae are placed in the order Hemiptera and closely related to the families Alydidae, Hyocephalidae, Rhopalidae, and Stenocephalidae.
 Together, these five families form the superfamily Coreoidea.
 The family is large, with more than 1,900 species in over 270 genera.

-Most taxonomists dealing with the Coreidae divide the family into three or sometimes four subfamilies.
-Numerous tribes of the Coreinae have previously been proposed for elevation to subfamily rank, for example, the Agriopocorini, Colpurini, Hydarini, Phyllomorphini, and Procamptini, but the only one of these changes that at least a significant minority of researchers currently accept is the elevation of the Agriopocorinae, and recent reviews tend to treat them as a tribe again, recognizing only the three subfamilies known by 1867.
-Another difficulty is that the genus Eubule has not yet been placed.
+Most taxonomists dealing with the Coreidae divide the family into three or four subfamilies.
+Numerous tribes of the Coreinae have previously been proposed for elevation to subfamily rank, for example, the Agriopocorini, Colpurini, Phyllomorphini, and Procamptini, but the only one of these changes that at least a significant minority of researchers accepted is the elevation of the Agriopocorinae, and more recent reviews tend to treat them as a tribe again, recognizing only the three subfamilies known by 1867 plus Hydarinae.

 The family has been demonstrated to be non-monophyletic, as Hydarinae and Pseudophloeinae are more closely related to Alydidae than to other coreids.

-Accordingly, the subfamilies are as follows, together with illustrative genera of each:
+Selected genera

+The following genera are included in the family Coreidae: